woshilapin/kirin/readme.md

 ```bash
 python ./manage.py purge_contributor <contributor_id>
 ```
-If Kirin is deployed inside docker containers, with `docker-compose_kirin.yml` the docker-compose file defining `kirin` webservice that was used to launch containers:
+If Kirin is deployed inside docker containers on a platform, you may locate the docker-compose file defining a `kirin` webservice that was used to launch containers.
+Then for example, if the file is `docker-compose_kirin.yml` (sometimes referencing a `kirin.env` for parameters), you can launch :
 ```bash
 docker-compose -f docker-compose_kirin.yml run --rm --no-deps kirin ./manage.py purge_contributor <contributor_id>
 ```